Gov. Lujan Grisham’s 2020 State of the State address, annotated

-NM Political Report partnered with New Mexico PB, KUNM-FM, Searchlight New Mexico and the Alamogordo Daily News to analyze Gov. Michelle Lujan Grisham’s State of the State Address.
+NM Political Report partnered with New Mexico PBS, KUNM-FM, Searchlight New Mexico and the Alamogordo Daily News to analyze Gov. Michelle Lujan Grisham’s State of the State Address.

 Below is a copy of her speech, with annotations.